 In the Public Sector, Local Authorities (LA’s) are continually having to adapt and transform their operations in order to meet the increasing demands of public service delivery – and particularly during periods of protracted austerity.

-A ‘Public Service Reform’ briefing from the ‘Institute of Government’ has highlighted the need for “better collaboration between local organisations which is becoming crucial to improving public services”, and this is amid calls for public service leaders to have more ‘frank’ discussions about the reality of joining up local services through peer and sector-led networks.
+Even back in 2016, a ‘Public Service Reform’ briefing from the ‘Institute of Government’ highlighted the need for “better collaboration between local organisations which is becoming crucial to improving public services”, and this was amid calls for public service leaders to have more ‘frank’ discussions about the reality of joining up local services through peer and sector-led networks.

 In recent times local government has had to overcome an inordinate number of challenges to continue to deliver the public services they are responsible for.
 Budget cuts of approximately 40% have forced local authorities to rethink how services can be delivered in a more efficient, timelier and more cost effective manner.

 Many LA’s have responded decisively but the job in hand is by no means finished.
 For others, it continues to be a “long and winding road”.
 Tough and complex pressures are set to remain as the current government sets out plans to cut spending by a further £65bn through until 2020.

 What further transformation will local government have to undertake and how differently will their organisations be and how will they operate in 2020 and beyond?

 The reducing central government grants have resulted in local government spending being cut by as much as 40%.

 This is ‘crunch time’ for many local authorities.
 For some, anything up to 60% of their budget can be swallowed up by between just 5% and 10% of the populace they serve.
 And you only need to have one guess as to what this is!
 Yes, it’s for adult and children’s social care – which also includes caring for those adults and children who are vulnerable or who have learning, physical or mental disabilities or mental health issues.